Introduction to Compatibility Testing

 What is Compatibility Testing?

-- Compatibility Testing is a non-functional software testing that checks whether the software you have developed is working in different networks, hardware, applications, operating systems, etc. To avoid bugs, software products usually undergo different stages of manual or automated testing before the final release.
+- It is a non-functional software testing that checks whether the software you have developed is working in different networks, hardware, applications, operating systems, etc. To avoid bugs, software products usually undergo different stages of manual or automated testing before the final release.

 - It can be performed either manually or by using automated tools.
 In order to undergo effective compatibility testing without bug leakage, perfect scenarios like different versions, resolutions, configurations, internet speed, versions, have to be maintained.